leonitousconforti/tinyburg/README.md

 -   Sending gifts (bitizens) + receiving gifts (bitizens, raffle tickets, gold/coins)
 -   Check entered raffle status, enter raffle, enter multi-raffle, and get raffle details
 -   Pulling your snapshot list, pulling snapshot data, and pushing snapshots (rebuilds)
--   Adding friends, Pulling friend meta data, pulling friends tower, pulling friends snapshot list
+-   Adding friends, pulling friend meta data, pulling friends tower, pulling friends snapshot list
 -   bitbook cloud posts (there is a bitbook cloud feed apart from the posts in your save data)
 -   cloud gifts feed (a feed where nimblebit can send gifts to everyone)
 -   Registering cloud sync email, verifying cloud sync email (used for the cloud sync sign in process and authentication workflow)
+-   Extracted data about all in game items (floors, roofs, lobbies, elevators, costumes, pets, etc)
 -   Send gifts to yourself by proxing them through a burn-bot
 -   Configurable logging (pino, debug, or bring your own logger)

+see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the features/architecture of all the other projects in this repo

 ### Things I am not going to support/add